culturing/poems/Poems/2026-05-14/08 Savage Humanity.md

         put the finger to your lips for relief—oh, do</br>
         be careful not to break that soft</br>
     </br>
-        Gray bulge of blister like fruit-skin, for</br>
+        Gray bulge of fruit-skin of blister, for</br>
         exposing that inwardness will</br>
         increase your pain, for you</br>
         are part of this world.
 You think</br>